taniaclemons/cse15l-lab-reports/lab1.md

 cd

 1. The working directory was /home when the command was run.
 Since that was the case the output was given as the previous/current working directory since no arguments were given to change it.
-This is not an error because the directory wasn't instructed to change to an given directory.
+This is not an error because the directory wasn't instructed to change to a given directory.
 2. The working directory was /home when the command was run.
 Since a directory argument was given the new current working directory has been changed to that argument.
-This is not an error because the directory succesfully changed to the given argument.
+This is not an error because the directory successfully changed to the given argument.
 3. The working directory was /home/lecture1 when the command was run.
 Since a file argument was given the current working directory remains the same.
 This is an error because the directory can't change to a file.

 ls